 - Prioritise the well-being of all children and adults at risk at all times - Treat all children and adults at risk fairly and with respect - Be a positive role model.
-Act with integrity, even when no one is looking - Help to create a safe and inclusive environment both on and off court - Not allow any rough or dangerous behaviour, bullying or the use of bad or inappropriate language - Report all allegations of abuse or poor practice to the club Welfare Officer - Not use any sanctions that humiliate or harm a child or adult at risk - Value and celebrate diversity and make all reasonable efforts to meet individual needs - Keep clear boundaries between professional and personal life, including on social media - Have the relevant consent from parents/carers, children and adults before taking or using photos and videos - Refrain from making physical contact with children or adults unless it is necessary as part of an emergency or congratulatory (e.g. handshake / high five) - Refrain from smoking and consuming alcohol during club activities or coaching sessions - Ensure roles and responsibilities are clearly outlined and everyone has the required information and training - Avoid being alone with a child or adult at risk unless there are exceptional circumstances - Refrain from transporting children or adults at risk, unless this is required as part of a club activity (e.g. away match) and there is another adult in the vehicle - Not abuse, neglect, harm or discriminate against anyone; or act in a way that may be interpreted as such - Not have a relationship with anyone under 18 for whom they are coaching or responsible for - Not to have a relationship with anyone over 18 whilst continuing to coach or be responsible for them - Be acutely aware of the power that coaches and coaching assistants develop over players in the coaching relationship and avoid any intimacy (sexual or otherwise) with players
+Act with integrity, even when no one is looking - Help to create a safe and inclusive environment both on and off court - Not allow any rough or dangerous behaviour, bullying or the use of bad or inappropriate language - Report all allegations of abuse or poor practice to the club Welfare Officer - Not use any sanctions that humiliate or harm a child or adult at risk - Value and celebrate diversity and make all reasonable efforts to meet individual needs - Keep clear boundaries between professional and personal life, including on social media - Have the relevant consent from parents/carers, children and adults before taking or using photos and videos - Refrain from making physical contact with children or adults unless it is necessary as part of an emergency or congratulatory (e.g. handshake / high five) - Refrain from smoking and consuming alcohol during club activities or coaching sessions - Ensure roles and responsibilities are clearly outlined and everyone has the required information and training - Avoid being alone with a child or adult at risk unless there are exceptional circumstances - Refrain from transporting children or adults at risk, unless this is required as part of a club activity (e.g. away match) and there is another adult in the vehicle - Not abuse, neglect, harm or discriminate against anyone; or act in a way that may be interpreted as such - Not have a relationship with anyone under 18 for whom they are coaching or responsible for - Be acutely aware of the power that coaches and coaching assistants develop over players in the coaching relationship and avoid any intimacy (sexual or otherwise) with players